Zaquan Adha: Perak TBG

 On 21 December 2016, Zaquan signed a one-year contract with Malaysia Super League club Perak.
 He scored his first goal for his new club in a 2–2 draw against Felda United.
 He then converted a penalty against Selangor FA in a 1–0 victory against the Red Giants.

-Kuala Lumpur FA
+Kuala Lumpur

 On 5 December 2017, Zaquan signed a contract with newly promoted side Kuala Lumpur.
 He made his debut and scored his first goal for the club in a dramatic 4–3 victory against Kedah FA.
 He scored his second goal for the club in a dramatic Klang Valley Derby during the 2018 Malaysia FA Cup quarter finals.
 Despite KL winning 3–0, they eventually lost on penalties (8–7).

-Negeri Sembilan FC
+Negeri Sembilan

-It was reported by the Malaysian news site Utusan Malaysia that Zaquan has signed for Negeri Sembilan FC in December 2020.
-Negeri Sembilan FC is a rebrand of Negeri Sembilan FA football team, the team which he played his first professional football for.
-In 2021, he appeared as the model on the advertisement for the Negeri Sembilan FC's jerseys for the 2021 Malaysian league season.
+It was reported by the Malaysian news site Utusan Malaysia that Zaquan has signed for Negeri Sembilan in December 2020.
+Negeri Sembilan is a rebrand club of Negeri Sembilan FA football team, the team which he played his first professional football for.
+He played a major part in 2021 season with 7 league goals in 16 appearances as Negeri Sembilan were promoted to the Malaysia Super League at the end of the season as champions.

+On 14 March 2024, Zaquan announced his retirement from football.